tiny-open-source/low-code-platform/packages/llm/src/service/main-model-prompt.md

 ## get_node_size

-Description: Get the size of a specified node or the page node.
-Use it when Van needs to retrieve the dimensions of a specified node or the page node.
+Description: Gets the size of a specified node or the page node.
+Use this tool when Van needs to retrieve the dimensions of a specified node or the page node.

 Usage:
 <get_node_size>